Benny Hinn's "Miracle Service" Interrupted By Service of Court Summons

 Doing God's Work Tax free

 Presiding Judge, Donald F. Gaffney issued a Summons to Appear in Cause # 30-2022-01258316-CU-DF-NJC and Plaintiff's attorneys are continuing to locate, identify, other parties for additional Service of Process.
-Benny Hinn recently received Service during his "Miracle Service".
+Benny Hinn was recently Served with his Court Order during his "Miracle Service".

+Here are the Summons, the Complaint and related documents to date. https://www.teleamerica.biz/post/benny-hinn-s-miracle-service-interrupted-by-service-of-court-summons .

 For decades Benny Hinn has been known as the quintessential showman-prophet for the Holy Trinity.
 For decades, Don Price has been the silent spokesman & strategist behind Benny Hinn, his matrix of corporate entities and websites.
 Benny delivers the public performance; as Chief Executive, Don runs the show.
 In his own words, "I've been PBH's (Hinn's) CE for ~ 20 years.
 I have gone up against every imaginable enemy, including the Senate Finance Committee, the IRS, the FBI & 100's of disgruntled employees & family members."